grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test/150-custom-summary.md

 Fundamentally, `handleSummary()` is just a function that can access a data object.
 As such, you can transform the summary data into any text format: JSON, HTML, console, XML, and so on.
-You can pipe your custom summary to standard out or standard error, write it to a file, or send it to a remote server.
+You can pipe your custom summary to [standard output or standard error](https://en.wikipedia.org/wiki/Standard_streams), write it to a file, or send it to a remote server.

 ## Use handleSummary()